Get Started with Git on Oracle Linux

 nothing to commit, working tree clean

-Everything is in a clean state, but there is no further detail.
+Everything in the repository is clean, but there is no further detail.
 To see that another command is needed.

 Review The Logs